Alex McRae, GA

 She had visited St. James’s Park hundreds of times but had never heard the tolling of England’s iconic bell.
 It was like meeting a New Yorker who had never seen the Statue of Liberty.

-We had a lovely chat, and as I rose to leave, I told her my next stop was France.
+We had a lovely chat.
+As I rose to leave, I told her my next stop was France.
 Joy smiled and said—almost wistfully—“I’ve been to Paris, but I’ve never visited France.”

 But great stories go beyond the headline moments to explore the small details, the almost-forgotten memories, the hopes and dreams—realized and abandoned—that make someone’s story complete.